Outpatient Alcohol Rehab Programs

 There are 3 FDA-approved medications for the treatment of alcohol use disorder.2,11,12 Antabuse (disulfiram) is a medication that impairs the body’s ability to break down alcohol, causing unpleasant and uncomfortable effects when alcohol is consumed, including chest pain, nausea, and palpitations.2 Campral (acamprosate) works by changing levels of neurotransmitters in the brain, reducing some of the long-lasting symptoms of withdrawal, including cravings, lowering the likelihood of relapse, and reducing the severity of any relapses that may occur.2 Naltrexone works by blocking opioid receptors and reducing alcohol’s reinforcing effects and cravings you may experience, as well as the severity of any relapses you may experience.2,3,11,12

-How Effective is Outpatient Treatment?
+How Effective is Outpatient Treatment for Alcohol?

 Multiple studies have shown that outpatient treatment can be just as effective as inpatient care in treating alcohol use disorder and other substance use disorders.5 However, outpatient treatment may not be appropriate for people who aren’t a good candidate for treatment, such as those who don’t have stable housing, are exposed to alcohol or drug use in the home, struggle with reliable transportation, have severe alcohol or substance use disorders, do not have sober support systems, or experience co-occurring mental illness.3